Fountain solution in offset printing

 Fountain solution concentrate is a mixture of competing compounds.
 Combining all of these compounds in a clear solution is the art of fountain solution formulation.
 Clouding or settlement indicates that one or more of the fountain solution components has separated.
 Metering a separated concentrate leads to inconsistent press-ready solution.

-EXPERIENCE IS OUR EXPERTISE!
+EXPERIENCE IS MY EXPERTISE!

 © 2018 Copyright R. Wagner